Impacts of tourism in Kodagu district: Negative environmental impacts

-Socio-Cultural Impacts
+Socio-cultural impacts

-Positive Socio-Cultural Impacts
+Positive socio-cultural impacts

 Data collected through a questionnaire method showed that Kodagu residents like tourism.
 Tourists are adopting homestay vacations as a result of efforts to preserve cultural heritage sites.
 Homestay tourism allows for educational opportunities through the exchange of experiences, cultures, and traditions with guests from all over the world.
 In interviews, local respondents state that homestay tourism helps preserve their culture and allows for tourists to live with the locals rather than stay in modern hotels.
 This type of tourism promotes collective participation in local communities.
 For example, traditional dances are organized by Kodagu club members to build community pride and display social values.

-Negative Socio-Cultural Impacts
+Negative socio-cultural impacts

 Tourists that come into the district may not be educated and do not show respect to the traditions and customs.
 Tourist behaviors can be seen as inappropriate.
 Lack of awareness can have negative impacts on the culture.
 Local traditional values and culture can diminish or change from imitating the behaviors of frequent tourists.
 Local residents in Kodagu agreed that they suffer from living in a tourist area.
 Tourism impacts working class locals access to affordable food, housing, and medication.
 It also impacts local small-scale businesses.